stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

     0x5664029c <+110>:   ret
 ```

-As I stepped through I discovered that the value that we partially control on the stack makes its way into esp (offset by 4) right before the function returns.
-The x86 `ret` instruction pops the return address off the stack, so we effectively return to whatever lives at `our_partially_controlled_value - 0x4`.
+As I stepped through the execution I discovered that the value that we partially control on the stack makes its way into esp (offset by 4) right before the function returns.
+The x86 `ret` instruction pops the return address off the stack, so we effectively return to whatever pointer lives at `our_partially_controlled_value - 0x4`.
 Under normal operation, the return address is stored between the current stack frame and the one below, so it should be stored near our buffer.
 That's good for us because it means that our buffer should be within a one byte change of the original address.

 My exploit strategy was to fill the buffer with the `win` address (which we can easily compute from the `init` address that the program leaks for us) and then overwrite the least significant byte of the saved `esp` address with an arbitrary fixed value (in my case `\x20`) and hope that the stack slide works out such that the tweaked `esp` value points to one of our return addresses.
 The stack slide is randomised for each process, so we can just retry the exploit until we get a hit.
 Note that we don't actually have to spam the `win` address, because on a successful exploit our controlled esp will always line up with the 4th copy of the win address due to the way things align, but in the moment it was easier to just spam them rather than think it through.